Certification Requirements

 The candidate must fulfill each of the following program components:

-Accumulate 500 hours of on-site field experience (a combination of work with sports teams, individual sporting events, and massage therapy school sport outreach programs – see details in the Required Practical Experience section).
+Accumulate 400 hours of experience (a combination of work with sports teams, individual sporting events, and massage therapy school sport outreach programs – see details in the Required Practical Experience section).

 Be a member of the CSMTA, in good standing, with dues paid in full;